joshpadilla/tractatus/doc/de-bruijn-indices.md

 The main disadvantage that I see: the term `λ x y.y z` in De Bruijn indices becomes `λλ(13)`.
 And `λ x y.y w` likewise evaluates to `λλ(13)`.
 But `λ x y.y z` is not alpha congruent to `λ x y.y w`.
-That's the problem I have with the naive De Bruijn index convention.
+That's the problem with the naive De Bruijn index convention.
 The solution is either (a) have some complicated scoping rules, or (b) have free variables on different footing than bound variables (e.g., keep free variables as strings but bound variables as natural numbers).